khalidgxg/brooder-doc/docs/workflows/provider/setup.md

 2.  **Transactional Integrity**: The creation of the skill, the service, and the update of the provider's login status are all wrapped in a `DB::transaction()`.
 This guarantees that a provider will not be left in an inconsistent state (e.g., having a service but no skill, or having their `is_first_login` flag changed without the service being created).

 3.  **Action Composition**: The `SetupAction` does not contain the logic for creating skills or services itself.
 Instead, it acts as a composer, invoking the dedicated `StoreSkillAction` and `StoreServiceAction`.
 This is a clean design pattern that promotes reusability and separation of concerns.
+For more details on how these work individually, see the [Skill Management](./skill-management) and [Service Management](./service-management) documentation.